About TeamsCode

 Problem Writer

-Yash Belani is a sophomore at the Harker School.
+Yash Belani is a junior at the Harker School.
 He recently started USACO and is competing in the USACO Silver division with C++.
 In his free time, he enjoys playing video games, basketball, or solving problems.

 Spencer Wang